A Christian Tour Leader throughout your holiday plus Daily Devotions and time for worship.

 Luggage assistance at hotels.

 Come with Christian Fellowship Tours and truly experience the Land of the Bible, a life changing journey through Jordan and Israel.
 Join other Christians to tour the region and see that the truth of the Bible is rooted in geographic reality, that God’s engagement with humanity happened in the very places we will visit.

 Our wonderful holiday begins with an evening flight from Australia (Perth, Melbourne, Adelaide, Sydney and Brisbane) through to Dubai and onto Amman, Jordan.

 In Dubai, we will connect with our morning flight to Amman, the capital city of Jordan.
-We have arranged an early check-in so you can have an opportunity to rest before we enjoy a city tour in the afternoon.
+We have arranged an early check-in, so you can have an opportunity to rest before we enjoy a city tour in the afternoon.
 Situated on a hilly area between the desert and the fertile Jordan Valley, Amman is a fascinating city of contrasts, a modern metropolis co-existing amongst numerous ancient ruins.
+Included in our sightseeing is the archaeological ruins of Rabth Ammon (Rabbah), the site of Uriah’s death on the orders of King David.
 Back at the hotel we will enjoy our first group dinner together.

 This morning we will travel south along the 5,000-year-old King’s Highway, one of the most memorable journeys in the Land of the Bible.
 We pass through some of Jordan’s loveliest countryside and a string of ancient sites and come to Madaba, “the City of Mosaics.”
 The most famous of the mosaics lies in the contemporary Greek Orthodox Church of St. George, a wonderfully vivid, sixth-century Byzantine mosaic map showing Jerusalem and other holy sites.
 Today the strong Christian connection continues with Madaba home to the largest Christian population in Jordan.